 What are Dental Implants?

-This amazing innovation in dentistry allows dental professionals to restore attractive smiles with minimal discomfort to the patient.
-Dental implant procedures will vary for those looking to replace several missing teeth; however, the components of dental implants remain the same.
+This amazing innovation in dentistry allows dental professionals to restore missing teeth with minimal discomfort to the patient.
+Dental implant procedures vary for those looking to replace several missing teeth; however, the components of dental implants remain the same.

 Dental implants are comprised of three components:

-• A titanium post that ultimately fuses with jawbone
+- A titanium post that ultimately fuses with the jawbone

 Benefits of Dental Implants Versus Alternatives